aneeg/dual-modal-learning/codes/Nets/README.md

 2. DataPreGoogleNetCal18.m -- the output will be saved  automatically to the Cal/18 Folder

-3. Go to Nets folder and follow the instructions

-4. GoogleNet18.m	-- To get the performance based on GoogLeNet
+3. GoogleNet18.m	-- To get the performance based on GoogLeNet

-5. deepNet5.m -- To get the performance based on the proposed deep framework
+4. deepNet5.m -- To get the performance based on the proposed deep framework

 # Note
 All the required files are uploaded to the to the corresponding folders for convenience running of the experiments